Align$^2$LLaVA: Cascaded Human and Large Language Model Preference Alignment for Multi-modal Instruction Curation: Experiments

 \subsubsection{Human Evaluation}

 To further assess model performance, a human evaluation was conducted on two sets of 50 images randomly sampled from each of the MSCOCO \cite{ref:mscoco} and Flickr30K \cite{ref:flickr30k} datasets.
-For each image, GPT-4 was prompted to generate questions, which were subsequently refined manually.
-Both our \method{} model and the baseline LLaVA-1.5 generated responses to these questions.
-7 human evaluators independently assessed the quality of the generated responses, determining which is superior or if they are of equal quality.
-As illustrated in Figure \ref{fig:human_eval}, our method consistently surpasses the baseline model across both datasets in terms of human preference.
+For each image, GPT-4 was prompted to generate questions, which were subsequently refined manually. \method{} model and the baseline LLaVA-1.5 generated responses to these questions, and 7 human evaluators independently compare the quality of the generated responses to each question.
+As illustrated in Figure \ref{fig:human_eval}, our method consistently surpasses the baseline model in terms of human preference.
 These results provide empirical evidence that our approach effectively aligns the model with human expectations, enhancing the model's capacity of producing human-satisfying outputs.